gyoung2014/tumor_cancer_prediction/README.md

 # Tumor Detection with Transfer Learning from Gigapixel Pathology Images

-This is the github folder for Applied Deep Learning course final project
+This is the Github folder for Applied Deep Learning course final project

 Author: Wei Han , Yang Gao , Chengtian Xu